 Opening hours: Open daily, 9am – 5:30pm

 You can’t visit Christchurch without learning about the devastating earthquakes that rocked the city in 2010-2011.
-Since then, the city has been getting back on track by reviving the city centre, and the best place to get a feel for that revival is with a trip to the Re:START Mall.
+Since then, the city has been getting back on track by reviving the city centre.

-While you’re there, make sure you visit the unique Quake City exhibition.
-Here you can learn about the science behind the Canterbury earthquakes of 2010-2011 as well as the personal stories of those who experienced it, giving you a better and deeper understanding of Christchurch history and its people.
+Make sure you visit the unique Quake City exhibition.
+Here you can learn about the science behind the Canterbury earthquakes of 2010-2011 as well as the personal stories of those who experienced them, giving you a better and deeper understanding of Christchurch history and its people.

 Check out how the “Garden City” got its nickname